cpaschall/team-profile-generator/README.md

   Contact me to ask to be added to the repository as a contributor.

   ## Tests
-  Tests were perfomred on the 4 main classes, located under the *_tests_* folder.
+  Tests were perfomred on the 4 main classes, located under the *_tests_* directory.
 To run the tests, execute the following commnad in a terminal while in the applications file path:
   ```
   npm test
   ```